Los Bandoleros (film): Cast

 The central cast is rounded out by appearances from Juan Fernandez as Elvis, a local politician who helps organize the hijacking.
 Mirtha Michelle and F. Valentino Morales feature as Cara and Malo respectively, friends of both Dom and Rico.
 Adria Carrasco also appears as Rubia, Rico's aunt.

+Background

+Los Bandoleros is said to "hold together the entire Fast & Furious timeline" and to ensure a certain continuity in the franchise.